COVID-19 Will Change Cosmetic Dermatology & Plastic Surgery Forever

 An Office Visit Will Feel Totally Different

-As the pandemic loosens its grip on the U.S. and businesses like tattoo parlors and hair salons reopen, face masks and plastic gloves will make artist and client look more like doctor and patient — so you can only imagine the measures doctor's offices will need to take to ensure everyone's health and safety.
+As the pandemic loosens its grip on the US and businesses like tattoo parlours and hair salons reopen, face masks and plastic gloves will make artist and client look more like doctor and patient — so you can only imagine the measures doctor's offices will need to take to ensure everyone's health and safety.

 "We have all these protocols in place so we're ready,” she says, but notes that things will inevitably shift further as we learn more about the virus.
 "The vaccine is 18-24 months off, so we have a long time to think about this.”